Gabriel Martinelli misses Arsenal's FA Cup clash with Newcastle after picking up injury in warm-up

-Gabriel Martinelli injured his ankle in the warm-up for Arsenal's FA Cup clash with Newcastle, with the Brazilian forced to miss the match.
+Gabriel Martinelli sustained a serious ankle injury in the warm-up prior to Arsenal's FA Cup clash with Newcastle, with the Brazilian forced to miss the match.

 Martinelli had been originally named in the starting XI for the third-round tie against Newcastle on Saturday, but appeared to roll his ankle as he warmed up, pre-match.